ajagunalliyu/Mpox-Combat-In-Underserved-Communities/README.md

 ### 1. Introduction

 Mpox has become a global health concern, and there is an urgent need to combat its outbreak, especially in underserved communities.
-Our team set out with one goal: to leverage data to highlight hidden risks of Mpox and propose practical, data-driven solutions for underserved communities.
+The goal: to leverage data to highlight hidden risks of Mpox and propose practical, data-driven solutions for underserved communities.
 Over the past few weeks, we analyzed several records to uncover where interventions matter most and how data can save lives.

 ---